web3-authn/tatchi/docs/deployment/cloudflare-github-actions-setup.md

 - Publishes bundles to Cloudflare R2 storage
 - Deploys the relay server as a Cloudflare Worker
 - Deploys the `examples/vite-secure` site to Cloudflare Pages
-- Deploys a minimal wallet-only static site (wallet service + SDK) to Cloudflare Pages
+- Deploys the wallet host example to Cloudflare Pages (wallet origin).
+The SDK's Vite build plugin now emits `dist/wallet-service/index.html` and `_headers` automatically when missing.

 ## What Gets Deployed